hopfenspace/MateBot-Telegram/docs/source/config.rst

 used to divide the raw money value.
 For example, if the currency was Euro, the ``symbol`` would be ``€`` and the factor would be ``100`` in order to divide the raw value by 100 to get Cents.
+To properly display the calculated money amounts, the ``digits`` setting can be used to configure the number of decimal places.

 Database settings
 -----------------